saifullah3396/datadings/doc/source/contribute_dataset.rst

 to the datadings file format.
 Typically conversion requires (at least temporarily) roughly twice the space as the original data.
-With the :py:mod:`YFCC100m <datadings.sets.YFCC100m>` dataset for
-example the conversion would take a very long time and take up many TiB additional space.
 Other examples are be large video files that should really be streamed while decoding instead of loading all of the data at once, which datadings does not yet support.